|

 This training is a 12-month journey of self-discovery and organizational change that provides current and potential managers in community supervision the opportunity to develop the knowledge and competencies required of effective leaders.

-The current class, Cohort 10, started their journey during APPA's 2025 Winter Training Institute in Las Vegas, and will continue their training during APPA's 50th Annual Training Institute in New York, NY.
+Cohort 10, started their journey in Las Vegas during our 2025 Winter Training Institute and will be graduating during our 2026 Winter Training Institute.

 |